 In the development of commercial areas, it is important that the uses accommodated should not have a detrimental effect on residential and other non-residential neighbors.
 In most instances, transitional businesses, commonly in the form of professional office facilities, offer a buffer that can help provide protection of residential uses from the undesirable external effects of other more intensive commercial uses.
 In all cases, landscaping and screening standards between residential and commercial developments should be designed to provide adequate separation.
 In addition, site development standards for commercial developments should be revised to promote the environmental enhancement "green" initiative for Murray that is one of the basic principles of this plan.
-This includes the planting of trees, preservation of green space, walking rails, and building construction.
-In addition, the Planning Commission will consider ways to monitor developments to ensure that the "green" initiatives undertaken are preserved throughout the development and post-development period.
+This includes the planting of trees, preservation of green space, walking trails, and building construction.
+In addition, the Planning Staff and the Planning Commission will consider ways to monitor developments to ensure that the "green" initiatives undertaken are preserved throughout the development and post-development period.

 Map LU-9 shows the future commercial land use in the Murray city limits and within the Murray Planning Area.
-The existing commercial land use determined from the inventory within the Murray city limits was 726 acres.
-The future land use map shows 930 acres of commercial land use in the Murray city limits, an increase of 204 acres.
+The existing commercial land use determined from the inventory within the Murray city limits was 837 acres.
+The future land use map shows 1,122 acres of commercial land use in the Murray city limits, an increase of 285 acres.
 This increase is primarily the result of the conversion of agricultural and residential land to commercial land.
-Existing commercial land for the Murray Planning Area was 891 acres.
-The future land use map shows 1,283 acres of commercial land in the Murray Planning Area, an increase of 392 acres.
-The increase in commercial land within the planning area, but outside the city limits, results from conversion of agricultural land.
+The existing commercial land for the Murray Planning Area was 1,023 acres.
+The future land use map shows 1,464 acres of commercial land in the Murray Planning Area, an increase of 441 acres.
+The increase in commercial land within the planning area, but outside the city limits, results from conversion of agricultural land to commercial land.